 The Bank of England asks something else entirely.
 A ruling by Britain’s Supreme Court in 2021 tied access to whichever government London recognises, and London has not recognised this one.

 So the gold is not frozen by sanctions.
-It is frozen because Britain declined to take the vote that the Fund took, and its own courts have made that refusal binding on the vault.
+It is frozen because Britain declined to take the vote the Fund took, and its own courts have made that refusal binding on the vault.

 What the Venezuela IMF opening means for investors